OpenSDN-io/docs/opensdn-feature-architecture-guide/network-qos-vnc-3.1.rst

    use.

 Tenants can define which forwarding class their traffic can use, deciding which packets use which forwarding class.
-The TF QoS configuration object has a mapping table, mapping the incoming DSCP or 802.1p value to the forwarding class mapping.
+The OpenSDN QoS configuration object has a mapping table, mapping the incoming DSCP or 802.1p value to the forwarding class mapping.